hiiamboris/red-spaces-gitlab-mirror/manual.md

 <details>
 	<summary>
 	Parent handler can also know that interaction is made with one of it's children.
-E.g. `scrollable` space's handlers know if interaction is made with a scroller's thumb or one of the arrows...
+E.g. <code>scrollable</code> space's handlers know if interaction is made with a scroller's thumb or one of the arrows...
 	</summary>

 <br>